brandur/sorg/content/nanoglyphs/048-llms.md

 <img src="/photographs/nanoglyphs/048-llms/ambon-brandur-rhinopias@2x.jpg" alt="Brandur and rhinopias" loading="lazy">

-The _really_ rare spotting would've been a psychadelic frogfish, endemic to only this one place in the entire world.
+The _really_ rare spotting would've been a psychedelic frogfish, endemic to only this one place in the entire world.
 Its face is so distinctive that even non-divers might recognize it from the covers of books or nature TV.
 Alas, they're somewhat seasonal and hard to find at the best of times.
 Even having done dozens of dives we never came across one.
 Maybe next time.
 [2]

 <img src="/photographs/nanoglyphs/048-llms/psychadelic-frogfish@2x.jpg" alt="Psychadelic Frogfish" loading="lazy">